zanglab/recognicer/README.md

 # recognicer
-an algorithm for identifying multi-scale broad peaks from ChIP-seq data
+an coarse-graining based algorithm for identifying multi-scale broad peaks from ChIP-seq data